dankamongmen/scblockchain/README.md

 and patient status delegation type.

-Use of commands that generate signed or encrypted transactions requires an appropriate private key having been loaded with the `-u` option (along with the corresponding public key with the `-v` option).
+Use of commands that generate signed or encrypted transactions requires an appropriate private key having been loaded with the `-u` option.

 ### HTTP services of cantena